Episode 5 - Martial Law in Nauvoo

 They have an armory they’ve constructed, and they’re pouring balls to fire out of their muskets.
 And, while they’re doing this, as Lieutenant General, Joseph goes down to inspect.
 And, he tells the men, “there will not be a gun fired on our part during the fuss.
 But, we must be ready nonetheless.”

 So, Joseph, being worried about mob activity, declares martial law.
-And, the Governor, worried about Mob activity and Mormon activity, has set up shop in Carthage and he is hearing perspectives from both sides.
+And, the Governor, worried about Mob activity and Latter-day Saint activity, has set up shop in Carthage and he is hearing perspectives from both sides.
 He is interviewing people and collecting all these stories.
-A lot of the leading anti-Mormons go out and visit.
+A lot of the leading anti-Mormons, and enemies of the church, go out and visit.
 Tell him their side of the story.
 William Law doesn’t go – he is still in Iowa.
 But, William’s business associates go.
 His brother goes.
 Members of Thomas Sharp’s Anti-Mormon commission are there.
 Other men who are vagabonds and adventurers who have been swept up in this story and are fighting against Joseph Smith are there, too.
 They all go out there and give their views on the matter to the Governor.

 Joseph Smith sends all these affidavits they’ve collected to the Governor, too.
 He sends one of his close friends, and a member of the quorum of the 12 apostles, and the campaign manager for his presidential election, John Taylor, out to visit the Governor with the affidavits.